My Cassette Player

-My Cassette Player is the debut studio album of German singer Lena Meyer-Landrut.
+My Cassette Player is the debut studio album by the German singer Lena Meyer-Landrut.
 It was released by Universal Music Germany on 7 May 2010 in German-speaking Europe.
 After winning Unser Song für Oslo, the German final for the Eurovision Song Contest 2010, Meyer-Landrut began work on her debut album, with entertainer Stefan Raab producing and co-writing most of the material.
 Several songs which she had recorded during the national finals, including winning entry "Satellite," were also included.

 The album earned largely mixed reviews but was released to major commercial success.
 It debuted at number one on the German Albums Chart and also peaked atop the charts in Austria.
 Following its international release and Meyer-Landrut's triumph at the Eurovision Song Contest, My Cassette Player also reached the top five in Greece, Sweden, and Switzerland.
 One of the five biggest-selling albums of the year in Germany, it was certified 5× Gold by the Bundesverband Musikindustrie (BVMI) in 2011.